A lot has been made of a term known as “survival camping.” What exactly is it and is it something you want to try?

 For example, you’ll take a First Aid Kit and any medication you might need with you.
 That way, if anything goes wrong you will be able to take care of it quickly.

-On top of this, people will often use tents and other normal camping gear during their entire stay no matter where it is.
+On top of this, people will often use tents and other normal camping gear such as a sleeping bag during their entire stay no matter where it is.
 This is usually done to help comfort levels as going from your nice warm, soft bed to the ground in a mud hut is not exactly easy.

-That said, this would be referred to by most as recreational survival camping.
+That said, this would be referred to by most as recreational camping survival.
 There will eventually be an end to it all for these people.

 They will not take much or any camping gear with them.
 Rather, these people will build their shelter the moment they get to where they plan to survive.
 They might start with something small like a Lean-To.
 They might then develop something bigger and very advanced.

 These people will also only take a knife with them.
-However, there are some who will choose to take a tomahawk too or even just the tomahawk.
+However, there are some who will choose to take a tomahawk as well or even just the tomahawk.
 It all depends on the person if we’re being honest here.

 Others will make them using fire-making techniques such as a Bow-Drill or Hand-Drill.